-Most real estate investors are quite familiar with capital gains taxes – but you may be able to exclude this tax when you sell your primary residence.
+Most real estate investors are quite familiar with capital gains taxes – but you may be able to exclude this tax when selling your primary residence.

 If you meet the following two requirements, you may be able to exempt up to $250,000 in capital gains taxes from the sale of your primary residence ($500,000 if married and filing jointly):

-• You cannot have used the exclusion for another home sale within the past two years.
+- You also cannot have used the exclusion for another home sale within the past two years.

-Let’s take a closer look at the capital gains tax exemption and who qualifies for it.
+Let's look at the capital gains tax exemption and who qualifies for it.

 History of Capital Gains Taxes and Current Capital Gains Tax Rates

-The first capital gains tax was initiated in 1913.
-Initially, capital gains were taxed at the same rate regardless of how long you held an asset, but in 1921 the tax was split into long-term and short-term gains.
-Capital gains are still classified as either long- or short-term gains to this day.
+The first capital gains tax was introduced in 1913.
+Initially, capital gains were taxed at the same rate regardless of how long you held an asset.
+However, in 1921 the tax was split into long-term and short-term gains.
+Capital gains are still classified as either long- or short-term gains.
 The IRS taxes short-term investments just like ordinary income, usually resulting in a higher rate than long-term capital gains tax rates -- the rate you’ll have to pay depends on your filing status and income level.
-Long-term capital gains, meanwhile, are taxed at 0, 15 or 20 percent.
+Long-term capital gains, meanwhile, are taxed at 0, 15, or 20 percent.

 When Do You Have to Pay Capital Gains Taxes?